Advice On Online Dating For A Single Parent

 Of course, many have become single parents due to increasing number of divorces.
 Local figures indicate that, in South Africa, there were about 27,000 divorces in 1986 and 33,246 in 1987 and 32,524 in 1989.
 Two-thirds of these divorces involved children.

 In 1985, more than 25,000 children were products of a home run by a single parent.
 September 1990 data shows that 73 percent of children in South Africa come from broken homes and 150,000 children had been affected by divorce in the last four years.
+These figures surely have shot up by now.

 The problem with divorce is that it is not only the marriage that disintegrates but also the children who get separated from one or both of the parents.
 South Africa is predominantly a patriarchal society and children have consequently suffered greatly due to absent fathers.
+Men not facing their patriarchal responsibility has a profound effect on the collective consciousness of next generations of South Africans.

 More concretely, effects of divorce on South African children include the increasing possibility for child exploitation.
 The increase of single parenthood in South Africa resulted to more orphans and street children as single parents opt to abandon their children because of extreme poverty.